nymous/dotfiles/softwares.md

 - `chezmoi`: dotfiles manager
 - `clipmenu`: clipboard manager
 - `code`: Visual Studio Code
+- `devd`: a local webserver for developers, with live-reload.
+Sister project to `modd`, see below.
 - `discord-canary`: Discord Canary (doh)
 - `docker`: the de-facto container engine
 - `docker-compose`: use declarative configuration files to run containers instead of remembering all `docker run` flags ^^